Presidential Council on Nation Branding: Structure

 The council was led by its second chairperson, Lee Bae-yong from September 28, 2010.
 She was the President of Ewha Womans University.
 The first was Yoon-Dae Euh who had to leave the post after becoming the Chairman of KB Financial Group Inc. in June 2010.
 The former Chairperson Euh was former President of Korea University (2003~2006), Vice Chair of the National Economic Advisory Council, Chairman of advisory board of the Ministry of Education and Human Resources, Policy Advisor for Foreign Affairs and Trade (1993~2004).

-Under the chairperson, the Head of the Secretariat plans and carries out the activities of the council, which is supported by five teams including international cooperation, corporate and information technology, culture and tourism, the global community and overall coordination.
-A 19-member working-level body will assist the panel.
+Under the chairperson, the Head of the Secretariat planned and carried out the activities of the council, which were supported by five teams including teams specializing in international cooperation, corporate and information technology, culture and tourism, the global community and overall coordination.
+A 19-member working-level body assisted the panel.

-The council consists of 47 members (34 appointed members and 13 ex officio members) as well as an international advisory forum of 34 members.
-The 34 appointed members are experts and CEOs of some of Korea’s corporate icons (Samsung, SK Group, Korean Air, and Hyundai).
-The secretariat of the council carries out administrative related tasks to support the activities of the council.
+The council consisted of 47 members (34 appointed members and 13 ex officio members) as well as an international advisory forum of 34 members.
+The 34 appointed members were experts and CEOs of some of Korea’s corporate icons (Samsung, SK Group, Korean Air, and Hyundai).
+The secretariat of the council carried out administrative related tasks to support the activities of the council.

 Activities

-There are ten main activities promoted by the Presidential Council on Nation Branding: (1) Shaping the Future with Korea, (2) Campus World: Global Korea Scholarship, Campus Asia, (3) Korean Supporters, (4) Global Korean Network, (5) Promoting Korean and Taekwondo, (6) Global Citizenship,(7) Advanced Technology & Design Korea, (8) Rainbow Korea, (9) Friendly Digital Korea, (10) Korea Brand Index.
+There were ten main activities promoted by the Presidential Council on Nation Branding: (1) Shaping the Future with Korea, (2) Campus World: Global Korea Scholarship, Campus Asia, (3) Korean Supporters, (4) Global Korean Network, (5) Promoting Korean and Taekwondo, (6) Global Citizenship,(7) Advanced Technology & Design Korea, (8) Rainbow Korea, (9) Friendly Digital Korea, (10) Korea Brand Index.